karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Fix(bounds): when coverage is active at the far-future probe and any active rule has an open end, report end as undefined regardless of a backward-scan latestEnd value (which always exists before the probe).
+  This corrects the open-ended end detection and satisfies the failing test in bounds.open.test.ts.

 - Feat(bounds): detect open-ended end in getEffectiveBounds.
 Use a safe far-future probe bounded by domainMax and return end as undefined when the cascade is active at the probe and any active rule has an  open end.
 Avoid false-empty by checking probe status.

 - Feat(segments): add optional per-call `limit` to getSegments (public RRStack.getSegments also accepts opts).
 When the number of yielded